More about: The 5 Best Gondola Rides in Venice

 - Gondola Basin

 Want to make your trip even more iconic and romantic?
 Give some of the limelight to the person responsible for making the magic happen: the gondolier.
-On this tour, you'll enjoy a pleasant trip along Venice's Grand Canal, seeing some of the impressive buildings and monuments that line its banks while a gondolier sings classic Italian serenades.
+On this trip, you can enjoy a pleasant ride along Venice's Grand Canal, seeing some of the impressive buildings and monuments that line its banks while a gondolier sings classic Italian serenades.

 What you'll see

-- The Grand Canal.
-Known as 'the most beautiful street in the world', the Grand Canal is the largest canal in Venice.
-It is 4 kilometres long and runs through the city in an S-shape, fed by all the waterways that surround it.
-From here you can see impressive palaces such as the 18th-century Palazzo Grassi and the city's most famous palace, the Ca' d'Oro, a Gothic palace named after the gold that originally adorned it.
+- Grand Canal.
+Known as 'the most beautiful road in the world', the Grand Canal is the largest in Venice.
+Its 4 kilometres stretch across the city in an S-shape and is criss-crossed by all the waterways that circulate around it.
+From here you can see impressive palaces such as the 18th-century Palazzo Grassi and the city's most famous, the Ca' d'Oro, a Gothic palace named after the gold that originally adorned it.

 - Peggy Guggenheim Collection.
-This building houses one of the world's most important art collections, which was started when Peggy Guggenheim from New York arrived in Venice in 1949.
+This building houses one of the world's most important art collections, which began when Peggy Guggenheim of New York arrived in Venice in 1949.
 From your gondola, you can see the beautiful terrace where Guggenheim herself used to sunbathe while enjoying the views over the Grand Canal.

 - Palazzo Gritti Badoer.
 This majestic palace owes its name to its former owners, the powerful Venetian Gritti family.
-Its most notable member was Andrea Gritti, Doge of Venice during the Renaissance, who led the Venetian armies against the League of Cambrai, which sought to halt Venice's expansionist ambitions in France.
+Its most notable member was the Doge of Venice during the Renaissance, Andrea Gritti, who led the Venetian armies against the League of Cambrai, which sought to halt Venice's expansionist ambitions in France.

-With this gondola ride with guided city tour and entrance to St. Mark's Basilica, you'll fulfil three dreams in one: ride a gondola through the picturesque canals of Venice, explore the streets and passageways of the city with commentary from a professional guide, and take a guided tour with skip-the-line access to one of Venice's biggest attractions, St. Mark's Basilica.
+With this gondola ride with guided city tour and entrance to St. Mark's, you will fulfil three dreams in one: ride a gondola through the picturesque canals of Venice, explore the streets and passageways of the city with commentary from a professional guide, and take a guided tour with skip-the-line access to one of Venice's biggest attractions, St. Mark's Basilica.

 St. Mark's Basilica

-Located in St. Mark's Square, this Latin cross-plan temple with five domes houses more than 4,000 square metres of mosaics, important works by famous Venetian painters and 500 columns from the 3rd century in its gilded interior.
+Located in St. Mark's Square, this temple with a Latin cross plan and five domes houses more than 4,000 square metres of mosaics, important works by famous Venetian painters and 500 columns from the 3rd century in its gilded interiors.
 Don't miss its Byzantine treasure trove of gold and silver from the sacking of Constantinople and its important Pala d'Oro, an altarpiece made of precious stones by medieval goldsmiths.

 Piazza San Marco

-This church, designed by Renaissance architect Mauro Codussi and built in 1492, was erected on the site of a 7th-century temple which, according to tradition, was one of the eight churches founded by St. Magnus, Bishop of Oderzo.
+This church, dating from 1492 and designed by the Renaissance architect Mauro Codussi, was built on the site of a 7th-century temple which, according to tradition, was one of the eight churches founded by St. Magnus, Bishop of Oderzo.

 Gondola itinerary